-One of the most common types of software that comes pre-installed on computers is a security software.
+One of the most common types of software that comes pre-installed on computers is security software.
 Typically this protection is free for a limited period.
 It generally extends up to 30, 60, 90 or even a 180 day trial period.
 Once expired, the customer is requested to purchase a subscription that keeps the security software up-to-date.
-In such cases, you typically see pop-up messages like Your Antivirus protection has expired or Trial license has expired or License validity period has expired.
+In such cases, you typically see pop-up messages as Your Antivirus protection has expired, or Trial license has expired or License validity period has expired, or Antivirus protection expired.

 A study by Microsoft reveals some uneasy facts.
 It states the infection rates on PCs with expired antimalware, were nearly the same as PCs with no protection.
 It’s something like you have a door with no lock to your house whereas, with no antivirus, you’ve got no door at all.
 You’re exposed either way!

 An expired state occurs when a trial version of an antimalware product has reached the end of the trial.
 The product may continue to inform you that you need to pay for the software to continue receiving updates, but it stops downloading updates that really or completely protect your PC.
 The software may remind you regularly in the form of notifications – but quite a few tend to ignore them or do not bother to renew the license.

 The vast majority of cases where computers were reporting expired antivirus software were on non-domain joined systems, a configuration that consumer systems typically have.
 Of the non-domain systems analyzed, 9.3% were running expired antivirus software, reports Microsoft.

 In such cases, you need to do either of the two things, without wasting any time!